alishabhimani/alishabhimani/README.md

 <br>

 Hi, I'm [Alisha Bhimani](https://alishabhimani.ca/), a healthcare researcher and data scientist with a passion of exploration and learning.
 I believe that ***data-driven creative solutions*** can be used to make educated and informed decisions that have high societal impact.
-Along with providing data-drive solutions within healthcare and otherwise, I am currently exploring facets of data-drive art that use datasets to convery experiences and emotions to the audience.
+Along with providing data-drive solutions within healthcare and otherwise, I am currently exploring facets of data_design that convey unique experiences and emotions to the audience.

 - MS Health Data Science from Dartmouth
-- Research Associate at Princess Margaret Cancer Center
-- Currently learning how to be a **Data Artist**
+- Currently exploring Data+Design methods
 - Avid (caffinated) coder: I will code in exchange of coffee!

-Always looking for collaborations, visit me at www.alishabhimani.ca and connect by email or social media.
+Always looking for collaborations, feel free to connect by email or social media.

 I would love to work with you! :)